DevrexLabs/memstate-tutorial/README.md

 # Memstate tutorial

 This is material for a 2-day course.
+If you are doing a 3 hour workshop jump in at task 3, examine what's already there and run the unit tests.

 ## Prerequisites
 * Development environment for .NET Core such as VS2017 on Windows, VS for mac or VS Code on any platform
-* Docker for some of the last modules
+* Docker for some of the later modules
-* You are an experienced C# developer with an open mind
+* Experienced C# developer with an open mind

 ## Task 0 : Clone the repository